EvanBeal/EvanBeal.github.io/ada-2020-project-milestone-p3-p3_enchiladas.md

 ---
 layout: page
-title: Is your Ethnicity reflected in your Food Consumption ?
+title: Is your Ethnicity reflected in your Food Consumption?
 cover-img: "/assets/img/fish_chips.jpg"
 subtitle: Analysis of Tesco and socio-economic data of Londoners
 ---